ceejbot/tomato/README.md

 			Print version information

 SUBCOMMANDS:
-	get     Get the value of a key from the given file set     Set a key to the given value, returning the previous value if one existed rm      Delete a key from the given file, returning the previous value if one existed completions
-			Generate completions for the named shell
-	help    Print this message or the help of the given subcommand(s)
+get          Get the value of a key from the given file set          Set a key to the given value, returning the previous value if one existed rm           Delete a key from the given file, returning the previous value if one existed append       Append the given value to an array, returning the previous array if one existed completions  Generate completions for the named shell help         Print this message or the help of the given subcommand(s)
 ```

 `get` and `rm` both print empty string to stdout if the target key is not found. `set`